-A Floor or Area Warden shall be appointed for each floor to control the emergency evacuation procedures, generally as directed by the Chief Warden.
+A Floor or Area Warden shall be appointed for each floor or part thereof to control the emergency evacuation procedures, generally as directed by the Chief Warden.
 However, Floor or Area Wardens should commence evacuation of their area if they consider the situation to be life threatening.